shopspring/shopspring.github.io/_posts/2015-03-02-ios-integration-tests.md

 ## What the server side looks like

-Server side we’re running the entire stack that the app depends on in “test” mode.
+Server-side, we’re running the entire stack that the app depends on in “test” mode.
 What this means in practice is that we have a `“-run_mode=test”` flag on our binaries that, when set, will expose the three paths that we need - `/tests/reset`, `/tests/setup` and /tests/teardown.

-+ **The reset is simple**, it truncates our DB.
++ **The reset is simple**: it truncates our DB.
 This code is well guarded and there are multiple checks in every function call - we really don’t want this code to make it to production.

 + **The `/tests/setup` path takes a parameter `?name=testNameHere`** and, through some magic, calls a function with the same name on our backends that’s part of the SetUps singleton.
-That method inserts the right expected setup data in the database, and once that’s done the KIF test can initialize the app and expect that the data that we’ve just created shows up in the right places.
+That method inserts the right expected setup data in the database, and once that’s done, the KIF test can initialize the app and expect that the data that we’ve just created shows up in the right places.

-+ **The `/tests/teardown?name=testNameHere` is used to make assertions about server side effects** that we expect from the app - most importantly our data tracking. <p>When run in Test Mode our backends use a mock SpringEventLog that records all the data that we send down from the app - and the teardown method can have expectations for the number of events that we expect to be sent, and some of the contents of those events (if that content is important to the test). <p>We consider this an amazing benefit of this piece of infrastructure - having to make sure manually that the app you’re about to release tracks the right data is something very time consuming and difficult to get right.
++ **The `/tests/teardown?name=testNameHere` is used to make assertions about server-side effects** that we expect from the app - most importantly, our data tracking. <p>When run in Test Mode our backends use a mock SpringEventLog that records all the data that we send down from the app - and the teardown method can have expectations for the number of events that we expect to be sent, and some of the contents of those events (if that content is important to the test). <p>We consider this an amazing benefit of this piece of infrastructure - having to make sure manually that the app you’re about to release tracks the right data is something very time consuming and difficult to get right.

 ## How our setup ties everything together

 Tests become a burden on a team unless they are tied and embedded into your team’s development process.

-Having the tests run as part of your code review process, and having a continuous build that the team is always willing to fix is important, otherwise tests go easily out of date and easily become failing tests that nobody wants to fix.
+Having the tests run as part of your code review process, and having a continuous build that the team is always willing to fix, is important; otherwise, tests go easily out of date and easily become failing tests that nobody wants to fix.

-We use [Phabricator](http://phabricator.org) for code reviews - so we tied it all together to run whenever a [diff is being sent for review](http://phabricator.org/applications/differential/), so that the reviewer sees the results of all the tests that have run.
+We use [Phabricator](http://phabricator.org) for code reviews - our tests run whenever a [diff is sent for review](http://phabricator.org/applications/differential/), and reviewers sees all of the results.

 Phabricator is not difficult to extend into doing this, though it does take a little bit of tinkering around to get it right.
 Let us know if you are interested in that [over email](mailto:hey@shopspring.com), and we can share what we’ve learned - but this is outside the scope of this blog post.